cerebis/sim3C/README.md

 Python dependencies will automatically be satisfied during installation.

-If you encounter problems please visit and log an issue at the [project site on Github](https://github.com/cerebis/sim3C/issues).
+If you encounter problems, please visit and log an issue on the [project site on Github](https://github.com/cerebis/sim3C/issues).

 ## Input data

 ### Reference Sequence(s) (mandatory)

 At a minimum, Sim3C requires a reference sequence (or sequences) from which to draw reads.
 This reference must be in FASTA format.
-For multiple references, all must be contained in the single multi-FASTA file.
+For multiple references, all must be contained in a single multi-FASTA file.
 All sequence identifiers must be unique must be unique in a multi-FASTA file.

 ### Community Profile (optional)

 A community profile can be supplied, which gives the user more control over the definition.
-Without this enternal profile file, each individual sequence encountered in the supplied reference will be treated as a separate monochromosomal genome.
+Without this external profile file, each individual sequence encountered in the supplied reference will be treated as a separate monochromosomal genome.

 A profile is a simple tabular text file with the columns: